nevillemensur/Static-And-Dynamic-Addresses/README.md

 <h2>List of Prerequisites</h2>

-Task 1: Investigate the customers enviroment
+Task 1: Investigate the customer's environment

-Task 2: Use SSH to connect to instance A and instance B
+Task 2: Send the Response to the customer

 <h2>Task Steps</h2>